samsarahq/samsara-sdks/python-sdk/docs/V1jobStatus.md

 # V1jobStatus

-The current state of the dispatch job.
+The state of the dispatch job.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------